Sails (Part 2)

 Creating and Destroying items

-Once the articles model update has been published to Azure I can use the Blueprint API to create and to remove (destroy) article items.
+Once the articles model update was published to Azure, I used the Blueprint API to create and remove (destroy) article items.
+I navigated to https://haddley-sails.azurewebsites.net/articles.

 /articles/Create?...